Months of QA, completed in hours with OwlityAI.

 Specific example

-OwlityAI uses AI-based exploratory testing to simulate thousands of user paths across the app, automatically identifying input combinations that could break edge functionality.
+OwlityAI uses AI-driven testing and exploratory techniques to simulate thousands of user paths across the app, automatically identifying input combinations that could break edge functionality.

 For example, if a developer introduces a new payment flow, OwlityAI not only tests the known path but also checks rare interactions (e.g., an invalid promo code with an expired card).
 This level of coverage is difficult — if not impossible — to achieve manually.